semaphoreci/docs/docs/guided-tour/migration-guide-for-semaphore-classic-users.md

-# Migration guide for Semaphore Classic users
+# Migration Guide for Semaphore Classic Users

 If you've used Semaphore prior to version to 2.0, this guide will outline the key differences and provide you with a direction to migrate to the new product.